UPDATED

 During most of the nurse assistant training programs, you’ll get at least 75 hours of classroom training, plus time learning the clinical skills you’ll need on the job.
 Check out the CNA job description to learn more.

-Being a CNA: Here are some common questions—and totally honest answers about what it’s like to work as a CNA.
+Here are some common questions—and totally honest answers about what the work is like.

 1. 1